OctavianRotari/todo_challenge/README.md

 # ToDo challenge

-This challenge was the number 7 on the list of weekend challenges of Makers Academy.
+This challenge was the number 7 on the list of weekend challenges at Makers Academy.
 The task was to build a simple ToDo app using AngularJs, because during the week we learnt how to use Angular for developing the front-end.
 I opted to go further and to implement it by adding the back-end using the other components of the MEAN stack, and also I used Grunt to automate the tasks.

 ![screenshot](http://i.imgur.com/a4whUWH.png)
 ![screenshot](http://i.imgur.com/fGFK1MF.png)